48kaiying/CIS561_studyguide/readme.md

 ![](img/estimating_dl.png)

 # (MCPT) Multiple Importance Sampling
+- A way of evaluating Direct illumination on some point
 - https://github.com/CIS-461-2022/homework-04-multiple-importance-sampling-48kaiying/blob/master/path_tracer/src/integrators/directlightingintegrator.cpp
 - Combines BRDF sampling (used in naive) and Light sampling (used in direct lighting)
 - Problem: It is hard to find a function that marches the PDF of the light source and the PDF of the surface point